 Comprehensive Examinations.
 The following examinations are required of all students intending to earn the Ph.D. degree.
-Master of Science Degree in Passing.
-Students enrolled in the Ph.D. degree may be awarded an M.S. degree in passing.
 Written Comprehensive Examination The subject matter of this examination is classical and quantum mechanics, statistical mechanics, and electricity and magnetism, as represented by the courses PHY 521, 531, 532, 541 and 571 or 576.
 The examination is given in two four-hour sessions on separate days, but there is no division of subject matter for the separate sessions.
 The written comprehensive examination is normally given twice yearly, approximately during registration weeks of the fall and spring semesters.
 Ph.D. candidates must attempt the examination before the beginning of their third semester as full-time students in the physics graduate program and must pass the examination before the beginning of the fourth semester.
+Students enrolled in the Ph.D. degree may be awarded the M.S. degree in passing.
 Additional written examinations may be set to examine areas of emphasis.
 Any further written examinations will be given at least once yearly and must be passed by the beginning of the sixth semester.
 Oral Comprehensive Examination Ph.D. candidates are required to pass the oral comprehensive examination by the end of their sixth semester as fulltime students in the physics graduate program.
 The examination is administered and graded by the student's supervisory committee.
-It tests the student's general knowledge of one of the following four broad areas of current activity in physics: - 1. astronomy and astrophysics, - 2. atomic and molecular physics, - 3. nuclear and particle physics, and - 4. condensed matter and materials physics.
+It tests the student's general knowledge of one broad area of current activity in physics, such as: - 1. astronomy and astrophysics; - 2. atomic and molecular physics; - 3. biophysics; - 4. condensed matter and materials physics; or - 5. subatomic physics.